al1brn/geonodes/README.md

 - A Blender Material object
 - A socket

-To plug a geometry to the group input node as the result of the Geometry Node modifier, use the socket `tree.output_socket':
+To plug a geometry to the group input node as the result of the Geometry Node modifier, use the socket `tree.output_socket`:

 ``` python
 with GeoNodes("Demo") as tree: